kellan/kellan.github.io/_posts/2022-10-08-how-to-plan.md

 * "Even overs" can be a useful framework.
 Our goal is to be a multi-product company which means prefer net dollar retention even over new customers.
 Ship new features even over multi-platform consistency.

 * An investment portfolio approach is a framework.
 20% of our effort should be going to brand new efforts that are high risk and high reward.
-The number of people it takes to operate our mature products should decrease 20% YoY.
+The number of people it takes to operate our mature products should decrease 20% YoY even as usage grows.

 * Capabilities models are a framework: we need to be able to X so we can unlock Y opportunity.